Clergy : Aaron Melman, Rabbi

 During his tenure at CBS, Rabbi Wolkin has served as the President of the Chicago Region of the Rabbinical Assembly, President of the Chicago Board of Rabbis, and President of the Northbrook Clergy Association.
 He was President of the Community Mikvah of the Conservative Movement from its inception in 1998 until 2016.

 Rabbi Wolkin is a member of the JUF Board.
-In the fall of 2015 he joined the Board of CJE-Senior Life, through which he serves on the Holocaust Services Committee, and teaches at the Weinberg-Gidwitz Center.
-In addition to being the Secretary of the World Council of Conservative/Masorti Synagogues, also called Masorti Olami, he is serving as Rabbi-in-Residence of St. Albans Masorti Synagogue in the UK.
+In addition to being the Secretary of the World Council of Conservative/Masorti Synagogues, also called Masorti Olami, he has served as Rabbi-in-Residence of St. Albans Masorti Synagogue in the UK.
 In April 2016, he received the Rabbi Mordecai Simon Memorial Award from the Chicago Board of Rabbis.
 Recently Rabbi Wolkin was elected to the Board of the Rochelle Zell Jewish High School.

 Rabbi Wolkin is married to Judy, and they have four children: Joshua and David and daughters-in-law, Aurelia and Keeli.